 Dr. James McLaughlin was born in 1835 on a farm near Fingal (Elgin County) Ontario.
 He was the 7th of 10 children born to Thomas McLaughlin and the former Lydia Pettit.
-Dr. McLaughlin was the 7th of 10 children.
-His siblings were; John, Thomas Jr., Nancy, William, Michael, Lawrence, Miar, Daniel and Mary.
+Dr. McLaughlin’s parents were farmers and his siblings were; John, Thomas Jr., Nancy, William, Michael, Lawrence, Miar, Daniel and Mary.

 Dr. James McLaughlin received his medical degree from Victoria College in Toronto in 1862.
 In the calendar of the University of Victoria College published in 1868, tuition to the college was listed at $10.00.
 Courses at the Faculty of Medicine were listed as the following: 2 winter sessions were $186.00, 1 session was $100.00 and a summer session was $35.00.

 After graduation, Dr. James McLaughlin and his younger brother Dr. Miar McLaughlin opened a medical practice in Ridgetown at an office located at 56 Main Street East.
 Dr. Miar McLaughlin left to train at Bellevue Hospital Medical College in 1864.
 Dr. James McLaughlin was listed in the 1865 Kent County Gazetteer and Directory.
 In this publication Dr. McLaughlin is listed under the sub-title of Duart.
 It is unknown if Dr. James McLaughlin moved to Duart or just travelled to a Duart office to see patients.
-Dr McLaughlin served his patients in Chatham-Kent for about 15 years.
+Dr McLaughlin cared for patients in Chatham-Kent for about 15 years.

 Mrs. Mary McLaughlin died in Southwold Twp (Elgin County) on the 17th of January, 1888.
 This is confirmed by her death record, but the tombstone in the Fingal Cemetery, records her death as January 17, 1887.
 The death record also lists Mrs. McLaughlin as having been born in Dearborn, Michigan and she was 41 years old at the time of her death.